Commedia sexy all'italiana: Subgenres

-Other very popular subgenres (sottofiloni) of the "commedia sexy all'italiana" included high school (scolastica), military (militare), hospital (ospedaliera), police (poliziottesca) and family comedies (familiare).
+Other very popular subgenres (sottofiloni) of the commedia sexy all'italiana included high school (scolastica), military (militare), hospital (ospedaliera), police (poliziottesca) and family comedies (familiare).

 Actors

 The commedia sexy launched the careers of several actresses, including Edwige Fenech, commonly considered the quintessential star of the genre; María Baxa and Gloria Guida, the staple lead actress of coming-of-age films and the popular La liceale series in the mid-1970s; and Nadia Cassini who was promoted as a successor to Fenech in the late 1970s.
-Many actresses who had gained earlier success in other genres moved to commedia sexy and became well-known within the genre, such as Femi Benussi in the mid-1970s and Barbara Bouchet in the late 1970s.
+Many actresses who had gained earlier success in other genres moved to commedia sexy and became well known within the genre, such as Femi Benussi in the mid-1970s and Barbara Bouchet in the late 1970s.
 The glamour models Anna Maria Rizzoli and Carmen Russo also followed this route in the early 1980s, a period when the genre was starting to fade in popularity.

-The genre is also identified with a number of prominent male comedians and actors including Lando Buzzanca, Lino Banfi, Carlo Giuffrè, Alberto Lionello, Pippo Franco, Alvaro Vitali, and Renzo Montagnani.
+The genre is also identified with a number of prominent male comedians and actors, including Lando Buzzanca, Lino Banfi, Carlo Giuffrè, Pippo Franco, Alvaro Vitali, and Renzo Montagnani.